mgenware/makhulu/README.md

   // Prints src file paths using printsRelativeFile await files.forEach('Source files', mk.fs.printsRelativeFile);

-  // Read file content, and now data list also contains file content data await files.map('Read files', mk.fs.fileToContentString);
+  // Read file paths to string contents, now data list contains file content data await files.map('Read files', mk.fs.readToString);
   /**
    * Now the data list is like (note that this only adds attributes to the target data map, all previous attributes are preserved):
    * [